lo-ise/antarctic-seaice-extent/README.md

 ```

 These final few lines extract all the records in the `Shape_Area` field of the attribute table, which is already calculated in the previous step by default.
-It them sums these values which give us `total_area`.
+It then sums these values which give us `total_area`.

 The result will be a printed area...